SAP-samples/teched2022-DT264/exercises/ex0/README.md

  > **NOTE:** You might need to wait a few minutes or perform a re-login to the SAP BTP Cockpit for the new role collection to become active.
 Before that you might face an Access Denied error if you try to access the application.

-## Step 3: Access the SAP Build Work Zone standard Site Manager
+## Step 3: Access the "SAP Build Work Zone, Standard"* Site Manager

 The Site Manager is an admin application for creating and maintaining Sites and content.